 - 1. Know the concepts for problem solving. - 2.
-Acquire new knowledge in computing, including the ability to learn about new ideas and advances, techniques, tools, and languages, and to use them effectively; and to be motivated to engage in lifelong learning - 3.
+Acquire new knowledge in computing, including the ability to learn about new ideas and advances, techniques, tools, and languages, and to use them effectively; and to be motivated to engage in life-long learning - 3.
 Comprehend important issues related to the development of computer-based systems in a professional context using a well-defined process. - 4.
-Use programming with numerical packages. - 5.
-Apply numerical methods in modern scientific computing. - 6.
+Be familiar with programming with numerical packages. - 5.
+Be aware of the use of numerical methods in modern scientific computing. - 6.
 To develop the mathematical skills of the students in the areas of numerical methods.